 Cucumbers’ primary benefits come from the fact that they’re 95% water.
 This not only makes them one of the lowest vegetables in calories, but it also make it one of the most alkaline foods in nature.

 In addition, cucumbers contain significant amounts of antioxidants like lignans, which have been associated with preventing chronic diseases.

 The best part about them is that they’re so versatile you can include them in your diet in several different ways.
 This makes it a great base for an alkaline diet.

 - Vitamins (A, C, K, and B complex)

 - Minerals (magnesium, selenium, copper, potassium, iron, and zinc)

-For nutrition and for health, everyone should include at least 4 servings of broccoli into their diet a week.
+Overall, everyone should include at least 4 servings of broccoli into their diet a week.

 This vegetable is a source of chlorophyll, antioxidants, and dietary fiber that reduces blood acidity and excess toxins.

-It is a good source of nutrients like:
+It’s a good source of nutrients like:

 - Vitamins (A, B2, B6, B9 and K)